 The procedure to verify the EEDI is documented in Part III of the Industry Guidelines, together with Appendixes 1, 3, 4 and 5.
-For the purpose of this Procedural Requirement, verification of the EEDI is to be performed in accordance with IMO Guidelines MEPC.214(63) and Part III of the Industry Guidelines, as amended.
+For the purpose of this Procedural Requirement, verification of the EEDI is to be performed in accordance with IMO "2014 Guidelines on Survey and Certification of the Energy Efficiency Design Index (EEDI)" and Part III of the Industry Guidelines, as amended.